Sunday, 25 April 2010

 “‘That's all right,’ says Reg, straightening his tie, you know the way he does, 'I meant sugar in your tea.’
 Caw, laugh?”

-Notting Dale is vividly depicted, and it's reasonable to assume Curtis know the area well (as usual, he's gratifyingly specific about his locations and, even though almost all the slum areas were cleared after the last war, one can still trace many of the journeys taken on foot by the characters*).
+Notting Dale is vividly depicted, and it's reasonable to assume Curtis knew the area well (as usual, he's gratifyingly specific about his locations and, even though almost all the slum areas were cleared after the last war, one can still trace many of the journeys taken on foot by the characters*).
 And while it was notoriously rough, he shows it as a functioning community with family life, by and large, at the heart of it.
 Indeed, Mutch's own family aspire to a degree of respectability.
 But Curtis avoids sentimentalising or idealising working class life; the spectre of poverty is never far away, likewise some of the harsher realities of life on the bottom rung of society.
 Especially memorable in its grimness is a scene where Tommy has had to take his sister to a back-street abortionist's – although it ends with one of Curtis's most heartfelt passages:

 He pressed her arm against his body.
 A current of sympathy passed from the one to the other.
 They were just a couple of kids from the slums.
 A few years back they ha d been playing hopscotch on the chalked pavements, and collecting pennies for the Guy, starting half way in October.
 It was a hell of a life, whichever way you looked at it.